shubhamojha98/CramSession/README.md

-# CramSession
+# Cram Session

- Cram Session provides an online platform for users to share and access educational content, so that they can learn more effectively as sharing notes with others can provide an opportunity for feedback and suggestions for improvement This website can be used by students, educators, and professionals to share notes, summaries, outlines, and other types of written materials related to various subjects and topics
+**Cram Session** is an online platform designed for the seamless sharing and access of educational content.
+It caters to students, educators, and professionals by providing a user-friendly environment to share notes, summaries, outlines, and other written materials.

+## Features

+- **Seamless Content Sharing**: Users can easily upload and access educational materials.
+- **Robust Backend**: Powered by Spring Boot and Hibernate for efficient data management and user authentication.

+## Tech Stack

+- **Backend**: Spring Boot, Hibernate, MySQL
+- **Frontend**: HTML, CSS, Bootstrap

+## Visuals

 1.index page is-BeforeHome.jsp